Jackson Martínez: Guangzhou Evergrande

 On 3 February 2016, Martínez was transferred to Chinese Super League side Guangzhou Evergrande Taobao with a fee of €42 million, a record for an Asian team.
 The record was broken two days later, when Alex Teixeira signed for Jiangsu Suning for £38.4 million (roughly €50 million).
 On 24 February, he made his debut against South Korean club Pohang Steelers.
 On 6 March, he scored on his Chinese Super League debut in an eventual 2–1 loss away at Chongqing Lifan.
 A week later, he scored and gave an assist in a 3–0 win against Changchun Yatai.
 On 15 April, during a match against Henan Jianye, he suffered an ankle injury and had to be substituted, which ruled him out for two months.
 He had ankle surgery a few days later, which ruled him out for a further five weeks.
 He returned to action on 9 August in a goalless draw against Beijing Guoan, playing the last 20 minutes of the match.

-In October 2016, after playing 16 games, Martínez suffered an ankle injury that ruled him out for two years.
+On 26 October 2016, after playing 16 games, Martínez suffered an ankle injury that ruled him out for almost two years, causing him to miss the entire 2017 season and part of the 2018 season.
 He had another ankle surgery in July 2017.
-In March 2018, Guangzhou Evergrande terminated his contract and released him because of his injuries, believing that there was no point of paying his salary if he could not play.
+In March 2018, Guangzhou Evergrande terminated his contract and released him because of his chronic injuries, believing that there was no point of paying his salary if he could not play.